Transgender Community

 Pre-Transition: Sperm

-If you ARE ready to become a parent now, there are several things you can do to increase the chances of contributing to a successful pregnancy quickly.
+If you are ready to become a parent now, there are several things you can do to increase the chances of contributing to a successful pregnancy quickly.
 Many transgender women share that they don’t want to postpone their transition longer than necessary, so it can be helpful to take steps to expedite the pregnancy process if possible.
-One thing to note is that there is some evidence that transgender women may have lower fertility levels (including lower volume, sperm count, mobility, motility, and morphology) even before transitioning medically.
+One thing to note is that there is some evidence that transgender women may have lower fertility levels (including lower sperm volume, count, mobility, motility, and morphology) even before transitioning medically.
 So there’s a chance that you might need a bit of medical assistance to contribute to a pregnancy.

 What can you do?

 Sign up for a sperm analysis, which only requires one in-office visit.
-This will give you a crystal-clear look at YOUR fertility capability right now, so you don’t have to postpone your transition any longer than necessary.
+This will give you a crystal-clear look at your fertility capability right now, so you don’t have to postpone your transition any longer than necessary.

 Pre-Transition: Eggs